Adobe ushers in agentic AI era with CX Enterprise at Summit 2026

 Key announcements at Adobe Summit 2026

-- Adobe also introduced the Agent Skills Catalog, a library of reusable instructions that enable businesses to package specific tasks, such as reviewing performance metrics to drive content creation.
+- Adobe also introduced the Agent Skills Catalog, a library of reusable instructions that enables businesses to package specific tasks, such as reviewing performance metrics to drive content creation.
 This was complemented by the rollout of the Adobe Experience Platform (AEP) Agent Orchestrator, a centralised layer for building and coordinating agents across Adobe and third-party ecosystems.
-Furthermore, Adobe expanded its reach by bringing the Adobe Marketing Agent to external platforms, including Microsoft 365 Copilot, Google Gemini Enterprise, and ChatGPT Enterprise, ensuring that Adobe’s marketing intelligence is accessible within the tools teams already use.
+Furthermore, Adobe expanded its reach by bringing the Adobe Marketing Agent to external platforms including Microsoft 365 Copilot, Google Gemini Enterprise and ChatGPT Enterprise, ensuring that Adobe’s marketing intelligence is accessible within the tools teams already use.

 Adobe’s vision for the agentic era is based on an open architecture.
-Alongside NVIDIA, Adobe demonstrated interoperability for agentic orchestration across a partner ecosystem including AWS, Anthropic, Google Cloud, IBM, Microsoft, and OpenAI.
-By providing developer tools and MCP servers, Adobe is ensuring that CX Enterprise functionality can be integrated into the third-party tools that marketing teams use daily.
+Alongside NVIDIA, Adobe demonstrated interoperability for agentic orchestration across a partner ecosystem that includes AWS, Anthropic, Google Cloud, IBM, Microsoft and OpenAI.
+By providing developer tools and MCP servers, Adobe is aiming to ensure that CX Enterprise capabilities can be integrated into the third-party tools marketing teams use daily, rather than locking them into a single environment.

+The result is a platform story in which CX Enterprise provides the core agentic architecture and governance layer, CX Enterprise Coworker and agent skills help execute work, and an expanding ecosystem of partners brings that intelligence into the interfaces and workflows where people already operate.